NeuroFan/Compressive_Sensing_C_and_MATLAB/README.md

-Sparse Recovery Algorithms

-Orthogonal Matching Persuits,
-Iterative Hard Thresholding and
-Approximage Message Passing.
-implemented in both MATLAB and C.
+Three well-known Sparse Recovery Algorithms i.e. : 1.Orthogonal Matching Persuits, 2.Iterative Hard Thresholding and 3.Approximage Message Passing. implemented in both MATLAB and C.

 If you used the code please cite the following paper: